jayasurya3012/Technicia/README.md

 1. Enter a historical figure's name on the landing page
 2. Wait for the character's greeting (voice will play automatically)
+3. Use the **🎤/🔊 toggle** to switch between voice cloning and browser TTS
-3. Ask questions or use voice input to chat
+4. Ask questions or use voice input to chat
+5. Click **"🔊 Read aloud"** on any message to hear it again
-4. Click "Show Transcript" to view the conversation history
+6. Click **"Show Transcript"** to view the conversation history
-5. The character will respond in the same language as your input
+7. The character will respond in the same language as your input

+## Voice Cloning

+This project includes a custom voice cloning integration that allows each historical figure to have their own unique voice.

+### Features:
+- **Character-specific voices** using voice reference files
+- **Toggle between modes** - Voice cloning or browser TTS
+- **Automatic fallback** - Uses browser TTS if server is unavailable
+- **GPU acceleration** - Faster generation with CUDA-compatible GPUs

+### Setup:
+See [VOICE_CLONING_SETUP.md](VOICE_CLONING_SETUP.md) for complete instructions.

+### Quick Start:
+1. Start the voice server: `python voice_clone_server.py`
+2. Start the Next.js app: `npm run dev`
+3. Enable voice cloning with the 🎤 button in the chat interface

 ## Deployment